PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing: Introduction

-Our method significantly surpasses state-of-the-art approaches, such as PanoHead, GAGAvatar, LGM and LAM, particularly in reconstruction tasks involving extreme viewpoints.
-Furthermore, our generalized 3D reconstruction model serves as a versatile backbone that can be extended to tasks such as 3D editing.
-By replacing the encoder and fine-tuning the model with segmentation maps~\cite{farl} and CLIP embeddings~\cite{clip} as inputs, we enable advanced editing capabilities that disentangle geometric control from style modulation.
+Our method significantly surpasses current approaches, such as PanoHead \cite{panohead}, SphereHead \cite{spherehead}, GAGAvatar \cite{gagavatar}, LGM \cite{lgm} and LAM \cite{lam}, particularly in reconstruction tasks involving extreme viewpoints.
+Furthermore, our generalized 3D reconstruction model serves as a versatile foundation that can be extended to tasks such as 3D editing.
+By replacing the encoder and fine-tuning the model with segmentation maps~\cite{farl} and CLIP embeddings~\cite{clip} as inputs, we enable advanced generative capabilities that disentangle geometric and style control.